jeanslack/Videomass/README.md

 - [atomicparsley](http://atomicparsley.sourceforge.net/) if you want to embed thumbnail in audio file

 ## How to start Videomass
-Videomass is a [point and click](https://en.wikipedia.org/wiki/Point_and_click) type Python based graphical interface, it can be run without installing by un-tarring the source package and executing the "launcher" script inside the un-tarred/un-zip directory.
-Just go with the console inside the unzipped directory and run the launcher:
+Videomass can be run without installing it, just unzip the source archive and executing the "launcher" script inside the directory:

 `python3 launcher`